eitanrapa/Planetary-Exploration-Tool/README.md

 1. Have/install at least Python 3.7.2
 2. Clone https://github.com/aivazis/mm.git
 3. Create mm config file:

     a.
 Go to home directory

     b.
 Go to or create a .config directory

     c.
 Create a directory called "mm"

     d.
-Copy and paste the following into a file named "config.mm" in the "mm" directory:
+Copy and paste the following into a file named "config.mm" in the "mm" directory, **changing the python version to the one you are using**:

         # -*- Makefile -*-
         #